Towards the Worst-case Robustness of Large Language Models: Abstract

 \section{Abstract}

-Recent studies have revealed the vulnerability of Large Language Models (LLMs) to adversarial attacks, where the adversary crafts specific input sequences to induce harmful, violent, private, or incorrect outputs.
-Although various defenses have been proposed, they have not been evaluated by strong adaptive attacks, leaving the worst-case robustness of LLMs still intractable.
-By developing a stronger white-box attack, our evaluation results indicate that most typical defenses achieve nearly 0\% robustness.
-To solve this, we propose \textit{DiffTextPure}, a general defense that diffuses the (adversarial) input prompt using any pre-defined smoothing distribution, and purifies the diffused input using a pre-trained language model.
-Theoretically, we derive tight robustness lower bounds for all smoothing distributions using Fractal Knapsack or 0-1 Knapsack solvers.
-Under this framework, we certify the robustness of a specific case--smoothing LLMs using a uniform kernel--against \textit{any possible attack} with an average \(\ell_0\) perturbation of \(2.02\) or an average suffix length of \(6.41\).
+Recent studies have revealed the vulnerability of large language models to adversarial attacks, where adversaries craft specific inputs to induce wrong or even harmful outputs.
+Although various empirical defenses have been proposed, their worst-case robustness remains unexplored, raising concerns about the vulnerability to future stronger adversaries.
+In this paper, we systematically study the worst-case robustness of LLMs from both empirical and theoretical perspectives.
+First, we upper bound the worst-case robustness of deterministic defenses using enhanced white-box attacks, showing that most of them achieve nearly 0\% robustness against white-box adversaries.
+Then, we derive a general tight lower bound for randomized smoothing using fractional or 0-1 knapsack solvers, and apply them to derive theoretical lower bounds of the worst-case robustness for previous stochastic defenses.
+For example, we certify the robustness of GPT-4o with uniform kernel smoothing against \textit{any possible attack}, with an average \(\ell_0\) perturbation of 2.02 or an average suffix length of 6.41 on the AdvBench dataset.